x123/kdy-iss/docs/sail-handling.md

 7. Close the jammer and tighten the halyard using the cockpit winch.
 Watch the luff of the sail to ensure correct tension and that the sail is set correctly.
-8. Tighen the vang, tension the new outhaul (using the reefing pennant), and tidy the remainder of the halyard and stow it inside.
+8. Tighten the vang, tension the new outhaul (using the reefing pennant), and tidy the remainder of the halyard and stow it inside.
 9. Tidy the foot of the sail using the elastic sail ties.
 If the mainsail is loose-footed, tie the foot of the sail through the reef points to itself.
 If